-One of the best things about state fairs and other summer festivals is always the food!
-When it’s not summertime, though, your next best option is to reach into the freezer.
-That’s right, you can make classic State Fair corn dogs in the air fryer to get your fried food fix in under 10 minutes.
+One of the best things to me about state fairs and other summer festivals is always the food!
+When it’s not summertime, though, my next best option is to reach into the freezer.
+That’s right, you can make classic State Fair corn dogs in the air fryer to get your fried food fix in under 10 minutes!

 Why You’ll Love This Recipe